MagicMirrorOrg/MagicMirror-Documentation/configuration/autostart.md

 Environment=XAUTHORITY=%h/.Xauthority
 WorkingDirectory=%h/MagicMirror
 ExecStart=/usr/bin/node --run start
-StandardOutput=file:%h/MagicMirror/magicmirror.log
-StandardError=file:%h/MagicMirror/magicmirror.log
+# Uncomment below lines only for debugging.
+Persistent logging wears out SD cards.
+#StandardOutput=file:%h/MagicMirror/magicmirror.log
+#StandardError=file:%h/MagicMirror/magicmirror.log

 [Install]
 WantedBy=default.target
 ```

 Notes:
 - Why XAUTHORITY?
 The XAUTHORITY environment variable points to the X11 authentication file (usually ~/.Xauthority).
-Without it, applications cannot connect to the X server due to permission denied errors - even if DISPLAY is set correctly.
+This file contains authentication credentials for the display server.
+Even on modern Wayland-based systems (like Raspberry Pi OS Bookworm), MagicMirror runs via Xwayland for compatibility, which still requires X11-style authentication.
+Without it, the application cannot connect to the display.
 - %h is a systemd placeholder for the user’s home directory (e.g., /home/server).
 It’s safer than hardcoding paths.
-- Logs are written to magicmirror.log in your MagicMirror folder.
+- Logging note: By default, this service does not write logs to disk to avoid excessive writes on SD cards.
+If you need logs for debugging, uncomment the StandardOutput and StandardError lines in the service file.
+Remember to disable them again after troubleshooting.
 The file is overwritten on every restart (due to file: mode).

 #### Enable and start the service